Together for

 - Valeo Schalter und Sensoren GmbH (overall management and lead applicant)

-- IKTD of the University of Stuttgart (scientific and technical management)
+- IKTD of University of Stuttgart (scientific and technical management)